 7. Take Omega-3s

 Some of the best nutrients you can take to support hydrated hair are omega-3s.
 Omega-3s are polyunsaturated fatty acids that make up important building blocks of cells in the body.
 In doing so, they also provide many excellent health benefits, including for your hair.
 These nutrients can help support the skin barrier, leaving you with a healthier scalp to produce more sebum.
-They have also shown promise in studies for their ability to support reduced hair loss and hair density.
+They have also shown promise in studies for their ability to support hair density.

 There are multiple ways that you can include more omega-3s in your diet.
 The most popular way to do so is to eat fatty, oily fish like salmon, mackerel, tuna, and sardines.
 For those who do not want to cook fresh fish multiple times a week, supplements like fish oil and krill oil provide a much simpler option.